The Digital Equipment Corporation PDP–7

 11302/1966Oregon University - info

 This machine is now in the Paul G. Allen PDPplanet collection at the Living Computer Museum, Seattle.
-It completed restoration during 2010 LCM website
+It completed restoration during 2010 Living Computer Museum website, (as of July 2024 this site is offline).
+We have since heard that the LCM has ceased operation.

 11402/1966Applied Data Research